limtis0/SkulPatcher/README.md

 - Complete the first step of a [setup instruction](#setup)
 - Clone the project into Visual Studio
 - Install "Lib.Harmony", "ILMerge", "ILMerge.MSBuild.Task" packages via NuGet
 - Add "Assembly-CSharp" and all "Plugins."
 "Unity."
-"UnityEngine." dll files from `$(SkulFolder)/SkulData/Managed/` to the references
+"UnityEngine." .dll files from `$(SkulFolder)/SkulData/Managed/` to the references
 - For each reference, except "0Harmony" set the "Copy Local" property to "False"
 - For "0Harmony" reference set the "Copy Local" property to "True"
 - Build the solution